 When the first Australians arrived across the land bridge from New Guinea an estimated 60,000 ya, the animals had never seen humans and didn't recognise them as a threat.
 The megafauna were slow, practically tame and easy to hunt, so their numbers declined rapidly.
 Fossil records suggest that they were all extinct 35,000 - 40,000 ya.

 Flannery proposes that as the megafauna numbers declined, Australia's vegetation became overgrown and tangled because it was no longer being eaten.
 This added significantly to fuel loads, making hunting less convenient for the early Australians.
 Fire from lightening strikes would have shown them a way to manage the bush and open it up.
-Gradually the art of the cool burn evolved and this favoured the fire loving plants and not the food plants of the megafauna that were in a downward spiral toward extinction.
+Gradually the art of the cool burn evolved and this favoured the fire loving plants and not the food plants of the megafauna.
+So hunting and burning put the megafauna into a downward spiral toward extinction.

 Burning and the decline of the megafauna changed Australia's soils forever from nutrient and humus rich to nutrient and humus depleted.
 This is because burning removes nitrogen, sulfur and humus from the nutrient cycle.
-Our nutrient starved soils then became more erodible, a problem that was added to by the parallel shift from forest to less dense open eucalypt woodlands.
+Our nutrient starved soils then became more erodible, a problem that was added to by the shift from dense Brigalow forest to less dense and more open eucalypt woodlands.

 and Australia becomes dryer...

 Waiting in the wings were the heathland plants that had evolved alongside the broad leaf forests.
 These plant communities had adapted to regular burning for at least 200,000 years and needed fire for propagation.
-They had developed toxic leaf chemicals that discouraged browsing by the megafauna to protect their meager resources hard won from the poor soils where they grew.
+They had developed toxic leaf chemicals that discouraged browsing by the megafauna to protect their meager reserves that were hard won from the poor soils where they grew.

-Heathland species like the banksia, hakea, tea-tree, paperbark and short live wattles were ready to spread as the poorer dryer soils became more common and the local climate dried.
+Heathland species like the banksia, hakea, tea-tree, paperbark, short live wattles and stunted eucalypts were ready to spread as the poorer dryer soils became more common and the local climate dried.